frbennett/shapleyx/docs/index.md

 <script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML"></script>
 # Welcome to ShapleyX
-A Python implementation of some methods for parameter sensitivity analysis from a .
+ShapleyX is a Python implementation of various methods for parameter sensitivity analysis of tabulated data.

+## Available Methods
+* Sobol sensitivity indices to arbitrary order
+* Shapley effects
+* Owen-Shapley interactions
+* PAWN distribution based sensitivity analysis

+## Getting Started
 ![alt text](./images/image.png)
-## Purpose

 SPOTPY is a Python framework that enables the use of Computational optimization techniques for calibration, uncertainty and sensitivity analysis techniques of almost every (environmental-) model.
 The package is puplished in the open source journal PLoS One: